-This is one of the more busy towns in the entire country but for good reason.
+This is one of the busiest towns in the entire country but for good reason.
 It has great vibes and is an excellent beach town experience.

-There are many hotels to choose from here including the El Capitan Suizo (where we stayed).
-We booked a room directly on the beach and was well worth it!
+There are many hotels to choose from here, including the El Capitan Suizo (where we stayed).
+We booked a room directly on the beach, and was well worth it!
 The pool had howler monkeys hanging out above the pool bar.
 Read our full review of El Capitan Suizo to see if it’s the perfect fit for you.

 So be sure to check out Tamarindo if you want a nice little beach town with all the amenities.
 The name of the town means ‘Tamarind’ in Spanish and ‘big surf.’

-Spring and summer are calmer but still very beautiful with calm waters and smaller waves.
+Spring and summer are calmer but still beautiful, with calm waters and smaller waves.